(9am on September 17, 2016)

 Lack of diversity within our party may be an explanation for why conservatives do not become Party members.
 Early on in this election, I learned that one of our members had left the party because the four candidates were all White.
 I have since met with this individual and convinced him to rejoin the Party.
 In fact, he has decided to run as a conservative MLA candidate in 2017.
-I also came across newspaper articles that suggested that the BC Conservative Party members were comprised of mostly white, elderly males.
+I also came across numerous newspaper articles [1,2,3] that described our Party as an Old Boys Network comprised of mainly elderly white men.

 With diversity in mind, one way that I will address Party recruitment problems is to develop and implement a Diversity and Inclusion Policy.
 I will also see that key Party documents translated into other languages so these documents are accessible to individuals whose first language is not English.

 A third problem for this Party involves retention.
 Over forty percent of members who join the Party leave the Party.
 It is difficult to grow party at that rate.
 Specifically, for a party of 2000 members, it will take 16–17 years to double its size.